Vicki Gunvalson And Kelly Dodd Feuding? ‘RHOC’ Star Sending Strong Vibes About Trust Issues

 “Who knows maybe she didn’t properly read what it said?
 Guess we will find out in a few months,” one person replied in regards to the tweet, while another person questioned the validity of the Twitter accounts, writing, “Is this her real account or the fake one?
 There is a fake Kelly Dodd account using her exact name and I can’t find.”

 Over the past couple of months, Dodd has been keeping a low profile.
-She hasn’t said much about Vicki Gunvalson and it sounds like she could be questioning her former friend.
+She hasn’t said much about Vicki Gunvalson, and it sounds like she could be questioning her former friend.
 She has been sharing posts on social media, where she’s questioning whether she can trust people.

 “Today is April Fools’ Day.
 Believe nothing and trust no one.
 Just like any other day,” read a quote that Kelly shared earlier this month, and she also shared another Instagram post about having the best girlfriends ever, writing to a picture, “I have really good girlfriends in my life.
 I am so blessed!!
 Thank you and love you guys!”